mongodb/docs/source/includes/note-source-cluster-readiness.rst

-.. admonition:: Source Cluster Readiness
+.. important:: Source Cluster Readiness
-   :class: important

    To help ensure a smooth data migration, your source cluster should meet all production cluster recommendations.
 Check the :manual:`Operations